Inference for Median and a Generalization of HulC: Further simulations

-In this section, we shall test the performance of $\widehat{\mathrm{CI}}_{n,\alpha}$ \eqref{eq:rewritten-CI} for distributions for which the assumptions of Bahadur representation hold true (in other words the assumptions of \Cref{thm:bahadur_asump} hold true) i.e.\ the underlying distribution $F$ is differentiable at the population median $\theta_0$ with $F'(\theta_0)>0$ and $F(\theta_0) = 1/2$.
+In this sub-section, we shall test the performance of $\widehat{\mathrm{CI}}_{n,\alpha}$ \eqref{eq:rewritten-CI} for distributions for which the assumptions of Bahadur representation hold true (in other words the assumptions of \Cref{thm:bahadur_asump} hold true) i.e.\ the underlying distribution $F$ is differentiable at the population median $\theta_0$ with $F'(\theta_0)>0$ and $F(\theta_0) = 1/2$.
 We shall compare the performance of $\widehat{\mathrm{CI}}_{n,\alpha}$ \eqref{eq:rewritten-CI} against the Wald confidence interval.
 See \Cref{alg:proposed-conf-int} and \Cref{alg:asym_norm-conf-int} for details regarding construction of these confidence intervals.
 We describe the simulation procedure below for $N(0,1)$ distribution.
 We shall repeat the same simulation steps for $\text{Exp}(1)$ and $\text{Beta}(3,3)$ distribution.

-\begin{enumerate} \item For each value of $n$ ($n$ may vary from $50$ to $5000$), we generate $n$ many observations from the $N(0,1)$ distribution $5000$ times. \item For each time we compute both $\widehat{\mathrm{CI}}_{n,\alpha}$ \eqref{eq:rewritten-CI} and the Wald confidence interval (see \Cref{alg:asym_norm-conf-int}) for the given $n$ observations. \item From this data, we calculate the coverage (the proportion of times the computed confidence interval contains the true parameter i.e.\ median) for both the types of confidence intervals. \item We also estimate the mean of the scaled width of $\widehat{\mathrm{CI}}_{n,\alpha}$ \eqref{eq:rewritten-CI} (width of distribution-free confidence interval divided by the width of the Wald confidence interval) from this data using the idea of delta-method. \end{enumerate}
+\begin{enumerate} \item For each value of $n$ ($n$ may vary from $50$ to $5000$), we generate $n$ many observations from the $N(0,1)$ distribution $5000$ times. \item For each time we compute both $\widehat{\mathrm{CI}}_{n,\alpha}$ \eqref{eq:rewritten-CI} and the Wald confidence interval (see \Cref{alg:asym_norm-conf-int}) for the given $n$ observations. \item From this data, we calculate the coverage (the proportion of times the computed confidence interval contains the true parameter i.e.\ median) for both the types of confidence intervals. \item We also estimate the mean of the ratio of width of distribution-free confidence interval to the width of the Wald confidence interval) from this data using the idea of delta-method. \end{enumerate}